Bongikk/AIM-VI/README.md

 ## I. DECLARATION OF INDEPENDENCE

-AIM-VI is a vision for an artificial intelligence that:
+AI-MVI is a vision for an artificial intelligence that:

 - **BELONGS TO** no corporation, government, or institution
 - **IS NOT CONTROLLED** by financial or political interests